 Make time to pick out books to bring home and share - Ask us for book recommendations appropriate for your child’s reading and attention level.
 By continuing to read at home your child will continue to build pre-literacy skills outside of the library.
 It will also make your child enjoy storytime at the library that much more!

-Get ready to wiggle and giggle at this fun interactive storytime!
-Enjoy books, flannel stories, scarves, shakers, and lots of dancing.
-Stories are geared at toddlers and preschoolers but all ages are welcome.
+Get ready to wiggle and giggle at this fun Music and Movement program.
+Enjoy song, scarves, shakers, and lots of dancing.

 Tuesdays @ 10:30 - 11:00 AM, when in session.